link1905/system-design-101/content/docs/system-administration/system-protection/data-security.md

 such as [MD5](https://en.wikipedia.org/wiki/MD5) or [SHA](https://en.wikipedia.org/wiki/SHA-1).

 Hash functions are mathematically complex.
 Even a minor change in the input (such as a single character) produces a completely different output.

-For example:
+For example, we hash two values with the **MD5** algorithm:

 - `Hash_MD5("mypassword") → "0d21908a7454"`
 - `Hash_MD5("mypassword1") → "5cc716f9be1a"`

 A key feature is that hash values are non-reversible, meaning the original value cannot be derived from them.
-As a result, hashed values are used only for comparison and verification purposes, not for retrieving the original data.
+As a result, hashed values are used only for **comparison and verification** purposes, not for retrieving the original data.
 Saving user passwords is the most common use case.

 Consider this example: